 // Our History, our journey - by Rob Varley Here we begin...

-// Saturday night in a pub called: The Thatched Cottage in Farnbrough, a little worse for ware, and contemplating if we could squeeze in one more round before closing time.
+// Saturday night in a pub called: The Thatched Cottage in Farnbrough, a little worse for ware, and contemplating whether we could squeeze in one more round before closing time.
 Having decided we could, I found myself alone at my table while my mate made he's way to the bar on shaky legs.
 Hearing the chair pulled back and thinking he had made it in good time, I looked up from my stupor, and with blurry eyes saw a striking girl sat opposite me with her chin coolly resting on her hands and a look of obvious confidence, or just cocky, on her face.
 Although wearing bear googles, it was obvious she was a real looker.

 // Now, at this point, various thought were popping into my head, the overriding one being: wow, this doesn't happen often!!
 I was desperately thinking of something cool to say, while at the same time not looking panicked, when she came to my rescue and said, "you're in that band, aren't you?"
 To which I happily replied, "yes, BIGHOUSE".
 Then unnecessarily added, "rhythm guitarist and song writer".
 She smiled but looked unimpressed.
 A long moment passed before she simply responded, "are you looking for a singer?"
 We wasn't, but I said "yes", and gave her my phone number.
 She took it, stood up and left.
 My pint arrived and I promptly forgot about the whole thing, knowing I would never see her again.